X-on/surgeryconnect-patient-api-docs/source/includes/_file_requests.md

   "recipientEmail": "johnsmith@example.com"
 }
 ```
-> In the above example, a 'shell' patient user is identified/created using `patientExternalIdentifier`, and so the patient will not see this file request in the mobile app even if they're using it.
-The inclusion of `recipientEmail` means the patient will be notified of this file request by email.
+> In the above example, the patient user is identified/created using `patientExternalIdentifier` since `patientMobile` is not provided.
+As with the previous example, a non-app recipient will be identified and notified of the file request by email.

 > Example request JSON to send file request via SMS (NOT to mobile app):